GLaDOS-Michigan/linear-dist/messageInvariantPrototypes/twoPhaseCommit/standard/readme.md

+# Readme

-Two Phase Commit without organization into Message and Application Invariants
+Two Phase Commit on asynchronous network, without organization into Message and Application Invariants.